chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ## Transport Considerations

-Legacy NFS client implementations often rely on a transport-layer keep-alive mechanism to detect when a legacy server has become unresponsive.
-When an NFS server is no longer responsive, client- side keep-alive terminates the connection, which in turn triggers reconnection and retransmission of outstanding RPC transactions.

 ### Keep-Alive

+Legacy NFS client implementations can rely on connection keep-alive to detect when a Legacy NFS server has become unresponsive.
+When an NFS server is no longer responsive, client-side keep-alive terminates the connection, triggering reconnection and retransmission of outstanding RPC transactions.

 Some RDMA transports (such as the Reliable Connected QP type on InfiniBand) have no keep-alive mechanism.
 Without a disconnect or